Roald87/TwinCatChangelog/tc3_changelog.md

 - Improved overview in the I/O configuration mapping dialog
 - 'Go To Definition' from the PLC process image to the PLC code in the I/O configuration
 - 'Secure ADS' Extension (uses TCP port 8016): encrypted ADS communication
+- Detection of failure to free up dynamically allocated memory.
+See also this [StackOverflow question](https://stackoverflow.com/q/68709572/6329629).

 #### PLC properties